22 real problems catalogued · New problems added weekly

 Second stop

-1. 1.Find the category of software closest to the problem
+1. 1.Find the software category closest to the problem

 3. 3.Read the "What do you dislike?" field on every review